 - Nordberg, D. (2014).
 Viewpoint – Governing the governance of the governors: Motivating accountability at the top of public organizations.
 Evidence-based HRM: a Global Forum for Empirical Scholarship, 2(1), 114-119. http://dx.doi.org/10.1108/EBHRM-08-2013-0026

-- Professor Stephen Letza’s 2004 article in Corporate Governance: An International Review was heralded in 2013 as one of the 10 most cited articles in the journal’s 20 years of publication
+- Professor Stephen Letza’s 2004 article in Corporate Governance: An International Review was heralded in 2013 as one of the 10 most cited articles in the journal’s first 20 years of publication

 - Donald Nordberg’s book, Corporate Governance: Principles and Issues, was published in 2011 by Sage Publications.